vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 For Kubernetes stateful workloads, vSphere with Tanzu installs the [vSphere Container Storage interface (vSphere CSI)](https://docs.vmware.com/en/VMware-vSphere-Container-Storage-Plug-in/index.html) to automatically provision Kubernetes persistent volumes for pods.

-While the default vSAN storage policy can be used, administrators should evaluate the needs of their applications and configure a specific [vSphere Storage Policy](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.storage.doc/GUID-89091D59-D844-46B2-94C2-35A3961D23E7.html). vSAN storage policies describe classes of storage, such as SSD and NVME, as well as quota definitions for the VSAN cluster.
+While the default vSAN storage policy can be used, administrators should evaluate the needs of their applications and configure a specific [vSphere Storage Policy](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.storage.doc/GUID-89091D59-D844-46B2-94C2-35A3961D23E7.html). vSAN storage policies describe classes of storage, such as SSD and NVME, as well as quota definitions for the vSAN cluster.

 ![vSphere with Tanzu on vSAN Storage](img/tko-on-vsphere-with-tanzu-nsxt/image9.png)